How To Prevent Wood From Rotting - The Expert Guide

 Exterior wood

 In order to offer the best possible protection from rotting, organic growth & discolouration that are all caused by exterior wood becoming wet, we developed Emperor Exterior Wood Waterproofer, which contains highly advanced super hydrophobic technology.
 This lines the pores of wood instead of sealing them, meaning water is too large to fit through these pores but water vapour can freely pass through.
 This provides the wood with ultra water-repellent properties while maintaining high breathability, keeping exterior wood completely dry.
-By keeping wood dry, the product prevents rotting, discolouration, organic growth and UV degradation, helping to not only keep natural wood look beautiful but also extending its lifespan and protecting it from weathering.
+By keeping wood dry, the product helps to prevent rotting, discolouration, organic growth and UV degradation, helping to not only keep natural wood look beautiful but also extending its lifespan and protecting it from weathering.

 Due to its ability to chemically bond to wood, there is no film creating on the surface of the timber.
 This means that there is no film to become weathered and to fail, meaning it has maximum durability in any weather conditions.
 Independent testing subjected the product to 25 years accelerated weathering, with the results finding that there was no change of performance or appearance in 25 years of weathering.